Launching Ray Clusters on vSphere#

 This guide details the steps needed to launch a Ray cluster in a vSphere environment.

-To start a vSphere Ray cluster, you will use the Ray cluster launcher with the VMware vSphere Automation SDK for Python.
+To start a vSphere Ray cluster, you will use the Ray cluster launcher along with supervisor service (control plane) deployed on vSphere.

 Prepare the vSphere environment#

-The vSphere Ray cluster launcher requires the vSphere environment to have a VM in a frozen state for deploying a Ray cluster.
-This VM has all the dependencies installed and is later used to rapidly create head and worker nodes by VMware’s instant clone technology.
-The details of the Ray cluster provisioning process using frozen VM can be found in this Ray on vSphere architecture document.
+Please refer build and installation guide to install Ray control plane as a superviosr servise on vSphere.
+The vSphere Ray cluster launcher requires the vSphere environment to have a cotrol plane installed a s a supervisor service for deploying a Ray cluster.
+This service installs all the k8s CRDs used to rapidly create head and worker nodes.
+The details of the Ray cluster provisioning process using supervisor service can be found in this Ray on vSphere architecture document.

 Install Ray cluster launcher#